 Generally, most animals are forced to adapt their diet depending on food availability.
 Therefore, most diets of species vary with time and space.
 Usually, a species has preferred foods but cannot always readily access those foods.
-This limited availability makes them turn to their “survival foods”.
-Our fruit-loving primate family – apes and monkeys – seem to turn to seeds, shellfish, meat, nuts, and insects, when fruit – their optimal food – is not abundant:
+This limited availability makes them turn to their “survival foods.”
+Our fruit-loving primate family – apes and monkeys – turn to seeds, shellfish, meat, nuts, and insects when fruit – their preferred food – is not abundant:

 “Across the range of the anthropoids, fruit is the major resource…